 But the best part is that it gives them the power to solve a problem.

-Whether it’s crisis response, environment impacts or people in the community…
+Whether it’s crisis response, environmental impacts, or people in the community…

-The data powers then with meaningful answers to real-world problems
+The data powers than with meaningful answers to real-world problems

 We found the majority of Esri Collector and Survey123 apps involve this broad range of applications:

 - Environmental observations

 - Census surveys

 How do you use these field apps?

 So this wraps up our overview of these field apps.